wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-business-continuity/includes/impact-business-shifts.md

 - Manager one-on-one meetings are an indicator of support and development opportunities.
 In a remote work environment, it is important for managers to check in with employees on a regular basis to see how they are doing, identify barriers, and ensure workloads are manageable.
 Such check-ins demonstrate compassion and empathy and establish trust.

 - Small group conversations in meetings, calls, and chats can reduce feelings of isolation (while email may push a workstream, it is impersonal and does not promote engaged connectivity).
-Employees experiencing low connectivity (< 2 hours per week) may be struggling to adapt to virtual work and may need more training and assistance.
+Employees experiencing low connectivity (< two hours per week) may be struggling to adapt to virtual work and may need more training and assistance.
 - Both visuals in this report can be used together to form a story.
 For example, employees with low connectivity and limited manager one-on-one sessions are likely at the highest risk of isolation and disengagement.
 - Customers with MyAnalytics may benefit from Manager Nudges that help remind managers to take actions that foster a sense of community and engagement across their teams.

 Engage with teams that are doing well in terms of manager one-on-ones and small group conversations and share their best practices with the broader organization.
-Encourage managers to check on well-being, connectivity, and workload in one-on-ones, and encourage team members to connect in virtual meetings, calls and chats to avoid isolation.
+Encourage managers to check on well-being, connectivity, and workload in one-on-ones, and encourage team members to connect in virtual meetings, calls, and chats to avoid isolation.

 ### Report: How are work patterns evolving?